Developer-R-7/Celery-Integration-Django/README.md

 # Integarting Celery with Django to asynchronous tasks 📃
-Integrating 🔗 **Celery** with Django via **Redis server** ,To-Do asynchronously 👀task without stopping the main-flow 📃 of Django-project .
-It increase your speed 🚀 and user experience 🤵 of website .
+Integrating 🔗 **Celery** with Django via **Redis server** ,To-Do asynchronously 👀task without stopping the main-flow 📃 of Django-project .It increase your speed 🚀 and user experience 🤵 of website .
 This repo explain how to setup Celery,and integrate it with the Django-Framework.

 **Note : Steps to steup Celery on production-side is different**